diamidiaan/Customer-Segmentation-Clustering-and-Analysis-in-Python/README.md

 The objective is to divide the mall target into approachable groups, by creating a subset of a market based on demographics behavioral criteria to better understand the target for marketing activities.

 ## The Approach
-1. Perform some quick EDA (Exploratory Data Analysis)
+1. EDA (Exploratory Data Analysis)
-2. Use KMEANS Clustering Algorithm to create our segments
+2. KMEANS Clustering Algorithm to create our segments
-3. Use summary statistics on the clusters
+3. Summary statistics on the clusters
-4. Visualize
+4. Visualization

 ## Steps to solve the problem
 Using Python (Jupyter notebook)